 Financial instruments are measured on initial recognition at fair value, plus, in the case of financial instruments other than those classified as fair value through profit or loss ("FVTPL"), directly attributable transaction costs.
-Financial instruments are recognized when the Corporation become party to the contracts that gives rise to them and are classified as amortized cost, fair value through profit or loss or fair value through other comprehensive income ("FVOCI"), as appropriate.
+Financial instruments are recognized when the Corporation become party to the contracts that give rise to them and are classified as amortized cost, FVTPL or fair value through other comprehensive income ("FVOCI"), as appropriate.
 The Corporation considers whether a contract contains an embedded derivative when the entity first becomes a party to it.
-The embedded derivatives are separated from the host contract if the host contract is not measured at fair value through profit or loss and when the economic characteristics and risks are not closely related to those of the host contract.
+The embedded derivatives are separated from the host contract if the host contract is not measured at FVTPL and when the economic characteristics and risks are not closely related to those of the host contract.
 Reassessment only occurs if there is a change in the terms of the contract that significantly modifies the cash flows that would otherwise be required.